thaniri/personalwebsite/content/blog/2020-20-05-heromarine-reynor-tvz-tsl5.md

 In this game, HeroMarine will go for an unconventional 2 Reaper opening in order to delay Reynor's third base.

-Afterwards He will get a relatively quick third Command Centre, power up to a three base economy, do a strong timing attack, and build out his infrastructure for an extended mid-game.
+Afterwards he will get a relatively quick third Command Centre, power up to a three base economy, do a strong timing attack, and build out his infrastructure for an extended mid-game.

 ## Build Order